tylergaw/jribbble/README.md

 </body>
 ```

-## Available methods
+## Setting your app's client access token
+Before you can use any of Jribbble's methods, you must set your Dribbble app's client access token.
+If you do not have a token, create a new app at [https://dribbble.com/account/applications/new](https://dribbble.com/account/applications/new)

 ### `$.jribbble.setToken(token)`

 **Description:** Sets the required Dribbble application client access token.
-If you do not have a token, create a new app at [https://dribbble.com/account/applications/new](https://dribbble.com/account/applications/new)

 **Parameters:**
 - token - *required* `String or Int` Your Dribbble App client access token